roqua/simplestats/README.md

 ## How to use

-Mount as engine somewhere in your application:
+Mount as engine somewhere in your `config/routes.rb`:

     mount SimpleStats::Engine, "/stats"

+Include the middleware component in your `config/application.rb`:

+    config.middleware.use SimpleStats::Middleware

 In your layout, add: